eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

 ## Recommended python packages

-The following packes are used by some of the tools under test
+The following packages are used by some of the tools under test

 `pip install pyproj rtree numpy scipy`